brettfritz/cash-compass/PROPOSAL.md

 - What languages is it written with: HTML, CSS, JavaScript

-- What libraries are used: Node.js, Express.js, Handlebars.js, postgresSQL, Sequalize, (*additional library*)
+- What libraries are used: Node.js, Express.js, Handlebars.js, postgresSQL, Sequalize, chart.js

 - Other: App deployed to Render.com